Ethereum Price

 The transactions from these smart contracts are stored on the blockchain.
 Blockchains are a lot like databases, a way to store information.
 But here’s one big difference: Someone can delete a database or change its contents.
 Blockchains are designed to be immutable, meaning the records in each validated block of transactions never change.
 As new blocks of transactions and data are built and validated, they’re added to the chain.

 Surely all of this can’t be free, right?
-That’s where Ether comes in, which we’ll dig into next.
+That’s where $ETH comes in, which we’ll dig into next.

 Ether & Gas

 In the real world, nothing moves anywhere without energy.
 The same is true for Ethereum.
-Ether is the fuel for the network, and that’s why network costs are called gas fees.
+Ether (or $ETH for short) is the fuel for the network, and that’s why network costs are called gas fees.

 Think of it as a way to pay for processing power on the network.
-If you want to interact with a smart contract, you’ll have to part with some ETH to do so.
-And the more complex the contract is, the more the transaction can cost.
+If you want to interact with a smart contract, you’ll have to part with some $ETH to do so.
 And the gas fees for using smart contracts can get spendy if the network gets busy.

 Well, that’s why Layer 2 networks were developed.
 Basically, Layer 2 networks execute transactions at a lower cost and then send bundled transactions to the main Ethereum blockchain to be stored securely.
 Layer 2’s are a lot like taking the train for your city commute rather than driving.
 Layer 2’s move transactions in bulk.